UANDES-4103-201910/lab-assignment-1-erriveros/README.md

 Base project for lab assignment 1

 3:
-At first glance you are able to see 2 separation in the structure of the code structure of the website:
+At first glance you are able to see 2 separation in the code structure of the website:
     1) Head: Wich we can identify by <head> (tag to open the header) and </head> (tag to close it), anythinig between those two tags is what makes up the head.
 In this particular head, their apears to be no code wich makes a direct impact on the visual apect of the site.
 We are abel to see 3 diferent types of tags:
         a) <meta>: The meta stands for metadata, this  <meta> tag provides data about the data on your page.
         b) <link>: The <link> tag defines a link between a document and an external resource.